lkk688/DeepDataMiningLearning/docs/source/linux.rst

     ├─nvme0n1p1 259:1    0   512M  0 part /boot/efi
     └─nvme0n1p2 259:2    0   1.8T  0 part /var/snap/firefox/common/host-hunspell

+Mount a new disk.
 You can see disk "sda" from the "lsblk" is not mounted.

 .. code-block:: console